agarciaschanz/CaseStudy-/README.md

 - [x] Backbone.js

 ## Landscape:
-### Betterment is in the financial services sector, specifically advisory investment services
+### Betterment is in the FinTech and financial services sector, specifically advisory investment services.

+## Trends:
+## Robo-advisory services market is expected to reach a CAGR of approximately 40.3% during the forecasted period (2021-2026).
+A lot of this growth is accredited to the Banking Financial Services and Insurance (BFSI) industry having accelerated growth in digital investments which Robo-advisros play a vital role in.
+Further adoption of AI and machine learning has allowed BFSI and robo-advisors to expand to a larger audiecne and clientele.
+Robo-advisors ofer accruate and trasnparent services to retail inverstors who are otherwise not well versed in financial knowledge.
+With momentum steadily increasing across the nation, Robo advisors and it's adoption has brought roughly 8% of US households to invest with one.